What is MaxDiff analysis?

 MaxDiff analysis as a whole helps you understand why most of the respondents prefer a few attributes most and a few attributes least.

-Having understood the problems and limitations of different survey question types, especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or MaxDiff survey as we call it.
+Having understood the problems and limitations of different survey question types, especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or MaxDiff survey, as we call it.
 We can perceive MaxDiff analysis as a trade-off analysis technique allowing researchers to conduct multiple pairwise comparisons.

-By effectively using the MaxDiff question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested in testing for the most remarkable difference amongst items.
+By effectively using the MaxDiff survey question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested in testing for the most remarkable difference amongst items.

 Look at the above image, and you will understand the primary difference between a rating scale question and a MaxDiff question.